Quick Answer

 - Step-transaction compliance: a series of integrated steps cannot be used to manufacture tax-free treatment that the end-state structure would not qualify for

-The Named Reorganization Types
+How Do the Named Reorganization Types Compare?

 | Type | Structure | Consideration Rules | Notes |